-(E) The Director is hereby authorized to cause as many copies as he determines to be necessary of the preliminary official statement and final official statement relating to the competitive offering of the Series 2023 Bonds to be prepared and distributed; to contract with national rating services; to retain bond counsel and any other professionals, consultants or advisors in connection with the issuance of the Series 2023 Bonds; to make a determination that the preliminary official statement is "deemed final" for purposes of Rule 15c2-12(b)(1) of the Securities and Exchange Commission; and to take such other actions as may be deemed appropriate for the dissemination of information relating to the sale of the Series 2023 Bonds.

-(F) The Director or an Assistant Secretary of the Governing Board is hereby authorized to award the sale of the Series 2023 Bonds in an aggregate principal amount not exceeding \$444,100,000 and to pay the costs, fees, and expenses associated therewith, provided the true interest cost rate on the Series 2023 Bonds does not exceed the maximum statutory rate.
+- (E) The Director is hereby authorized to cause as many copies as he determines to be necessary of the preliminary official statement and final official statement relating to the competitive offering of the Refunding Bonds to be prepared and distributed; to contract with national rating services; to retain bond counsel and any other professionals, consultants or advisors in connection with the issuance of the Refunding Bonds and the refunding of the Refunded Bonds; to make a determination that the preliminary official statement is "deemed final" for purposes of Rule 15c2-12(b)(1) of the Securities and Exchange Commission; and to take such other actions as may be deemed appropriate for the dissemination of information relating to the sale of the Refunding Bonds. - (F) The Director or an Assistant Secretary of the Governing Board is hereby authorized to award the sale of the Refunding Bonds in an aggregate principal amount not exceeding \$214,000,000 and to pay the costs, fees, and expenses associated therewith, provided the true interest cost rate on the Refunding Bonds does not exceed the maximum statutory rate.
 Such award by the Director or an Assistant Secretary of the Governing Board shall be based on his or her determination of the best bid submitted in accordance with the terms of the Notice of Bond Sale and such award shall be final.
-The sale shall be reported to the Governing Board after award of the Series 2023 Bonds.

-(G) In the event that conditions preclude or circumstances render unnecessary or undesirable the sale of the maximum principal amount of the Series 2023 Bonds authorized to be sold by this Fiftyninth Supplemental Resolution, then the Director or an Assistant Secretary of the Governing Board is hereby authorized to offer for sale a lesser principal amount than that set forth herein.

-(H) The Series 2023 Bonds shall be subject to redemption as provided in the Notice of Bond Sale.
-The Notice of Bond Sale shall contain such redemption provisions as shall be determined by the Director to be in the best financial interest of the State.

-(I) The Director or an Assistant Secretary of the Governing Board is authorized to provide in the Notice of Bond Sale that the purchase price for the Series 2023 Bonds may include a discount to par not to exceed the statutorily permissible amount.

-(J) The Chairman, the Secretary or an Assistant Secretary of the Governing Board, or their duly Authorized Officers are hereby authorized on behalf of the Division to execute the Series 2023 Bonds (including any temporary bonds) as provided in the Authorizing Resolution and any such Authorized Officer is hereby authorized, upon the execution of the Series 2023 Bonds in the form and manner set forth in the Authorizing Resolution, to deliver the Series 2023 Bonds in the amounts authorized to be issued hereunder to the Bond Registrar/Paying Agent for authentication and, upon receipt of payment of the purchase price (together with accrued interest), for delivery to or upon the order of the original purchaser of the Series 2023 Bonds, and to distribute the proceeds of the Series 2023 Bonds as provided herein and in the Authorizing Resolution.
+The sale shall be reported to the Governing Board after award of the Refunding Bonds. - (G) In the event that conditions preclude or circumstances render unnecessary or undesirable the sale of the maximum principal amount of the Refunding Bonds authorized to be sold by this Fiftyeighth Supplemental Resolution, then the Director or an Assistant Secretary of the Governing Board is hereby authorized to offer for sale a lesser principal amount than that set forth herein. - (H) The Refunding Bonds shall be subject to redemption as provided in the Notice of Bond Sale.
+The Notice of Bond Sale shall contain such redemption provisions as shall be determined by the Director to be in the best financial interest of the State. - (I) The Director or an Assistant Secretary of the Governing Board is authorized to provide in the Notice of Bond Sale that the purchase price for the Refunding Bonds may include a discount to par not to exceed the statutorily permissible amount. - (J) The Chairman, the Secretary or an Assistant Secretary of the Governing Board, or their duly Authorized Officers are hereby authorized on behalf of the Division to execute the Refunding Bonds (including any temporary bonds) as provided in the Authorizing Resolution and any such Authorized Officer is hereby authorized, upon the execution of the Refunding Bonds in the form and manner set forth in the Authorizing Resolution, to deliver the Refunding Bonds in the amounts authorized to be issued hereunder to the Bond Registrar/Paying Agent for authentication and, upon receipt of payment of the purchase price (together with accrued interest), for delivery to or upon the order of the original purchaser of the Refunding Bonds, and to distribute the proceeds of the Refunding Bonds as provided herein and in the Authorizing Resolution. - (K) The Chairman, the Secretary, or any Assistant Secretary of the Governing Board, and the Director, and such other officers and employees of the Division as may be designated as Authorized